sipeed/sipeed_wiki/docs/soft/maixpy/en/course/advance/add_c_module.md

 ---
 title: How to add a MaixPy module in C
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: How to add a MaixPy module in C
+desc: maixpy  How to add a MaixPy module in C
 ---